 For a fast-paced card game, check out Love Letter.
-A favourite among families and veteran tabletoppers alike, its gameplay is lightning fast, but affords all the opportunities for shrewd deduction and daring play you could want.
-With each round over in a matter of minutes, and the game’s components fitting snugly within a small pouch, it’s the perfect game to whip out for a few quickfire rounds, or take travelling.
+A favorite among families and veteran table-toppers alike, its gameplay is lightning-fast, but affords all the opportunities for shrewd deduction and daring play you could want.
+With each round over in a matter of minutes, and the game’s components fitting snugly within a small pouch, it’s the perfect game to whip out for a few quickfire rounds or take traveling.

 Each player is trying to deliver their love letter to the beautiful princess.
 Starting with a single card in your hand, you’ll draw a card from the deck on your turn, and decide which of the two to play.
 Some might protect you from harm, while others will expose your opponents and knock them out of the round.
 If you’re the final suitor left standing, or finish the round with the highest card, you’ll win the game.
 Having only two cards in your hand at any one time makes Love Letter easy to pick up, while the scope for card counting and deduction adds depth.

 The most well-known, fun board game.

 A true classic that continues to win the hearts and minds of players everywhere, Catan might be the most popular board game in the world.
 Many people take their first steps into the vast world of board gaming with Catan, and soon find themselves obsessed with its charm.
 Its strategic building, dice-rolling luck, and player-focused trading all combine into a heady mix of settlement expansion.